YOUR DESK IS WAITING

 Spring 2024 Application Deadline: December 1

-Our graduates are already serving at the highest levels of the Department of State, Department of Defense and other executive branch intelligence agencies.
-We provide a sound education to help you excel in your intelligence career and get the desk you deserve.
+Our graduates are already serving at the highest levels of the State Department, Defense Department and other executive branch intelligence agencies.
+We provide a useful education to help you excel in your career and get the desk you deserve.

 of our graduates get jobs in their field of interest

 We meet with every student to map out a desired career path and strategy so you are the most competitive candidate